Everything must be made as simple as possible. But not simpler.

 - Solution Intent – Is a repository for current and future solution behaviors, which can be used to support verification, validation, and Compliance.
-Solution intent is also used to extend built-in quality practices with system engineering disciplines, including Set-based design, Model-Based Systems Engineering (MBSE), Compliance, and Agile Architecture.
+Solution intent is also used to extend Built-In Quality practices with systems engineering disciplines, including Set-Based Design, Model-Based Systems Engineering (MBSE), Compliance, and Agile Architecture.

 - Solution Context – Describes how the system will interface and be packaged and deployed in its operating environment.

 - Solution Kanban – Manages the flow of Capabilities and enablers for the solution.